sj-piano/eth-contract-hello-world/README.md

 **IMPORTANT: Pay particular attention to the settings in the top section: `FINANCIAL CONTROLS`**

-- Make sure that you are happy with these settings.
+Make sure that you are happy with these settings.
 If nothing else, be careful to at least double-check the `MAX_FEE_PER_TRANSACTION_USD` setting.
-This will govern how much you could potentially spend when connecting to the Ethereum mainnet.
+This will govern how much you could potentially spend when you send a transaction to the Ethereum mainnet.

+*Also important*: You need to supply the Infura API key *name*, not the secret.

 Notes: